 Long story short the product was a complete failure.

 We had a vision too big for our abilities.
-We didn’t even manage to create a proper members area for buyers to access.
+We didn’t even manage to create a proper members area for buyers to access our merchant providers.
 I guess that was the main reason the product failed.
 We made 9 sales and everyone refunded.

 The only good thing about the product was that we built a list of two or three thousand subscribers.
 When you have a product people are much more willing to promote you.

 After a year or so, when we forgot how miserably we have failed, we decided to create a second product.

 The product was a success and not because of some big JV launch that we did, but because of our list.
 By that time we already had a list of around 20k subscribers so, we just started promoting the product and we made sales and a lot of them.
 I think we have made at least a couple hundred sales.

 The key points why our second product did so much better were the price – we sold it for just $7.
 Also, the product was high value.
 No one was selling something similar this cheap and this time we didn’t screw up the members area.
 We also made the product our one time offer after someone opt-ins to our email list, which also made us a lot of sales.

 At the end of our partnership we were working on a third product, but we split the roads before it got finished…